Welding Fume Testing Laboratory Houston TX

 Engineering Control Validation

-Local exhaust ventilation (LEV), fume extraction guns, and welding enclosures reduce exposure — but only welding fume testing from an accredited lab proves they achieve levels below applicable PELs.
+Local exhaust ventilation (LEV), fume extraction guns, and welding enclosures reduce exposure — but only welding fume testing from an accredited IH lab proves they achieve levels below applicable PELs.

 What Is Welding Fume Testing?

-- Personal breathing-zone monitoring — NIOSH 7300 / 7303 multi-metal ICP-AES
+- Personal breathing-zone monitoring — NIOSH 7300 Modified / 7303 multi-metal ICP-AES

 - High-sensitivity ICP-MS for trace metals (beryllium, cadmium, arsenic) at sub-µg/m³